aurelio4/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. router & use

 - [ ] Describe Middleware?
+      middleware functions are functions that have access to the request object, response object, and next function in the application's req-res cycle. middleware functions do the following:

+  - execute any code
+  - make changes from the req-res objects
+  - end the req-res cycle
+  - call the next middleware in the stack

 - [ ] Describe a Resource?
+      a resource is a piece of data stored somewhere to be called later on.

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status code. we send 200 if request was responded to successfully, or 201 if something was created successfully

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? keeping files organized in separate folders to help with scaling issues later on.

 ## Minimum Viable Product